elasticluster/elasticluster/docs/configure.rst

   is set, this option is ignored and the value of the environment variable is used instead.

+``availability_zone``
+  If this is given, all cluster nodes will be started in this availability zone.
+Otherwise (default), no request w.r.t.
+AZ will be made to the OpenStack APIs.

 ``identity_api_version``
   Force use of the OpenStack Identity ("Keystone") API v2 or v3.
 (Use the values ``2`` or ``3`` respectively.)
 If this configuration item